Definition of Repurchase Agreement (Repo)

 The dealer sells securities to investors on an overnight basis, and the securities are bought back on the following day.
 The transaction allows the dealer to raise short term capital.
 It is a short term money market instrumentMoney Market InstrumentThe money market is a market where institutions and traders trade short-term and open-ended funds.
 It enables borrowers to readily meet finance requirements through any financial asset that can be readily converted into money, providing an organization with a high level of liquidity and transferability. in which two parties agree to buy or sell a security at a future date.
 It is essentially a forward contract.
 A forward contract is an agreement to transact in the future at a pre-agreed price.

-It is simple terms is a loan which is collateralized by underlying security which has a value in the market.
-The buyer of a repurchase agreement is the lender and the seller of the repurchase agreement is the borrower.
-The seller of the repurchase agreement needs to pay interest at the time of buying back the securities which are called the Repo Rate.
+It is simple terms, is a loan that is collateralized by underlying security, which has a value in the market.
+The buyer of a repurchase agreement is the lender, and the seller of the repurchase agreement is the borrower.
+The seller of the repurchase agreement needs to pay interest at the time of buying back the securities, which are called the Repo Rate.